Zenkō-ji

 Zenkō-ji (善光寺, Temple of the Benevolent Light) is a Buddhist temple located in the city of Nagano, Japan.
 The temple was built in the 7th century.
+It is one of the few remaining pilgrimage sites in Japan.
 The modern city of Nagano began as a town built around the temple.

-Historically, Zenkō-ji is perhaps most famous for its involvement in the battles between Uesugi Kenshin and Takeda Shingen in the 16th century, when it served as one of Kenshin's bases of operations.
-Currently, Zenkō-ji is one of the few remaining pilgrimage sites in Japan.

 Zenkō-ji was founded before Buddhism in Japan split into several different sects.
 It currently belongs to both the Tendai and Jōdoshū schools of Mahayana Buddhism, and is co-managed by twenty-five priests from the former school, and fourteen from the latter.
 The temple enshrines images of the Amida Buddha.
 According to legend, the image, having caused dispute between two clans, was dumped into a canal.
 It was later rescued by Honda Yoshimitsu.
 The temple was thus named "Zenkō," according to the Chinese transliteration of Yoshimitsu's name.

 The main Buddhist image is a hibutsu (secret Buddha), a hidden Buddha statue, not shown to the public.
 This hibutsu is rumored to be the first Buddha statue to ever be brought to Japan.
 The commandments of the temple require the absolute secrecy of the statue, prohibiting it to be shown to anyone, including the chief priest of the temple.
 However, a replica of the statue (Maedachi Honzon) has been created which can be shown publicly once every six years in spring, in a ceremony called Gokaichō.
-This event attracts many worshipers and visitors.
+This event attracts many worshippers and visitors.
 When the statue was on display in 2003, Zenkō-ji cooperated with Motozenkō-ji and Zenkō-ji of Kofu, Yamanashi Prefecture.
-The most recent display of "Maedachi Honzon" took place in April and May, 2015.
+The most recent display of "Maedachi Honzon" lasted from the beginning of April to the end of June, 2022.
+It was originally scheduled to be displayed in 2021 but was delayed due to the COVID-19 pandemic.
+The public showing period was also extended from the originally planned 57 days to 88 days with the goal of curbing the number of concurrent visitors.

 The temple contains a statue of Binzuru, a physician who was said to be Buddha's follower.
 Visitors to the temple touch the statue in order to cure their ailments.
 The temple also contains an inner prayer chamber, accessible to visitors.
 Currently, a daily morning ritual is held there by the high priest or priestess.
 From the inner chamber, a narrow staircase leads down to a completely dark corridor.
 In this corridor worshippers try to touch a metal key hanging on the wall, in order to gain enlightenment.
 The key represents the Key to the Western Paradise of the Amida Buddha.

+In the battles between Uesugi Kenshin and Takeda Shingen in the 16th century, Zenkō-ji served as one of Kenshin's bases of operations.